An Introduction to Geometric Topology: Shear coordinates

 The hyperbolic structure on $\Sigma$ may be incomplete!
 Recall that a hyperbolic surface is complete if and only if its universal cover is $\matH^2$, so we now look at the universal cover of $\Sigma$.

-\begin{prop} The universal cover $\tilde \Sigma$ of $\Sigma$ is isometric to the interior of the intersection of some half-planes in $\matH^2$ with disjoint boundary lines (see Fig.~\ref{universal:fig}).
+\begin{prop} The universal cover $\tilde \Sigma$ of $\Sigma$ is isometric to the interior of the intersection of some half-planes in $\matH^2$ with disjoint boundary lines (see Figure \ref{universal:fig}).
 The surface $\Sigma$ is complete if and only if $\tilde \Sigma \isom\matH^2$. \end{prop}

 \begin{proof} Recall from Section \ref{non-complete:subsection} that there is a developing map $D\colon \tilde {\Sigma} \to \matH^2$.
 We prove that $D$ is injective.

 We can construct $D$ as follows: the hyperbolic ideal triangulation $\calT$ of $\Sigma$ lifts to a hyperbolic ideal triangulation $\tilde \calT$ of $\tilde{\Sigma}$ with infinitely many triangles.
 Send a triangle of $\tilde \calT$ to an arbitrary ideal triangle of $\matH^2$ and then develop the map $D$ by attaching subsequently all the triangles of $\tilde \calT$.
 At each step the image of $D$ is an ideal polygon and we attach a new triangle to the exterior of some side of the polygon.
 Therefore at each step $D$ is injective and hence $D$ is globally injective.